xirba13/Batte-Cats-Gacha-Path-Finder/README.md

 **This tool is experimental and NOT fully tested.** While the logic simulates the tracking mechanics, edge cases (especially involving complex track switches with duplicate rares) might differ slightly from the game.

 **🔴 CRITICAL:**
-Always **manually cross-reference** the path calculated by this tool with the [Godfat Seed Tracker](https://bc.godfat.org) website before spending any in-game resources (Cat Food or Tickets).
+Always **manually check** the path calculated by this tool with the [Godfat Seed Tracker](https://bc.godfat.org) website before spending any in-game resources (Cat Food or Tickets).

 * **Do not follow the instructions blindly.**
 * The author is not responsible for any wasted resources due to calculation errors.